 Landscape photography has been a popular subject since cameras were first invented.
 The early cameras required a long shutter speed to expose the glass plates that were in use back then.
 People often moved during the exposure, but mountains stayed still.

 Early photographers were some of the first explorers of the American West and recorded vast scenic wonders that had not been viewed by anyone before.
-Photography helped to fuel expansion out west.
+Photography helped to fuel expansion out west and create national parks.
 But what of today’s landscape photography?

 These days, there isn’t much for the average photographer to discover, but there is always a new way to look at familiar places.
 Also remember what is a common view to you may be a new experience for other people.
 To me this is what I think about when shooting a landscape.
 What can I tell about this location to someone who has never seen it?
 What makes this location unique and worth taking your lens cap off for?
 What elements do I see and want to highlight?

 All of these questions and more can (and should) enter your mind when you are shooting a landscape or outdoor scene.

 For further reading, check out my guide to Basics of Composition in Photography.